 As our local economy continues to rebound from the recent recession, we are keenly aware of impact that efficient procurement practices will have on agency's budget position moving forward...it is exciting to know that resources such as RFP365 are present in the marketplace as they provide a platform for procurement optimization that both buyers and sellers benefit.

 Mayor Mark Holland's Office, Unified Government of WyCo / KCK

 Why Millennials' Amazon Experience Is Shaping Vendor Selection

 2015 Digital Cities: Winners Experiment with Forward-Thinking Tech Projects

 Government Technology, Digital Communities

-With the speed in which your product offers and allows answers to be posted, I can respond to hundreds of questions in a minimal amount of time – that’s what was killing us with your competitors.
+Frankly, one of the biggest factors in comparing with your competition, is the speed of the Knowledge Base…the speed in which your product offers and allows answers to be posted, I can respond to hundreds of questions in a minimal amount of time.
+And of course, your pricing is amazing.